 Quality assurance is the backbone of this company.
 We follow both state and federal guidelines as well as the American Association of Feed Control (AAFCO).
 We bake our biscuits in a commercial kitchen.
 PPFC facilities are licensed as a pet food and human food manufacturer in Oregon.

 What else is in the spent grain treats?

 We use limited ingredients in our treats.
 Our spent grain treats are just barley (spent grains), organic rye flour (wheat-free), 100% natural peanut butter and eggs.
 We bake the biscuits with either beef broth, organic pumpkin or nitrate-free bacon and that’s it!
 Spent grains contain very little gluten and our barley comes from IPA brews, which are low in wheat.
 We even offer a grain free brew biscuit made from a brewery that uses lentils and chestnuts in their brewing process.

 Yes.
 To avoid the use of preservatives we bake our treats and then continue to bake them for 2-3 hours to assure the spent grains are dry.
 The result is a very dry cracker that dogs love for its taste and crunch.
 This is a true definition of a biscuit.

 You may purchase our treats here on our website as well as specialty pet stores, grocery stores, specialty gift stores and pop-up events.
 Go to the Store Locator on our website to find a store near you with Portland Pet Food Company products.

 Do you have any gluten/wheat free/grain free options?

 We have created a line of grain & gluten-free products, including a grain and gluten-free Brew Biscuit!
 The products, like our spent grain products, use only a few ingredients, including the highest quality all-natural grain & gluten-free flour from Bob’s Red Mill.

-If you have any further questions, please e-mail us at email@example.com
+If you have any other questions, please e-mail us at email@example.com